Academic Requirements & Policies

 - 1 semester each of Health, Speech, PE, and Information Technology Applications I

-In keeping with the mission of Hastings Catholic Schools, students are required to volunteer a minimum of 50 hours of service to the school or community as a requirement for graduation.
+In keeping with the mission of Hastings Catholic Schools, high school students are required to volunteer a minimum of 75 hours of service to the school or community as a requirement for graduation; middle school students are required to volunteer a minimum of 30 hours of service.

 All St. Cecilia students must be enrolled in at least seven classes each semester.
 Academic credit for courses is based on the number of times a given course meets per week (five class periods per week equals five credit hours per semester).